ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT

 \section{Abstract}

-Zero-shot information extraction (IE) aims to build IE systems from the unannotated text.
-It is challenging due to involving little human intervention.
-Challenging but worthwhile, zero-shot IE reduces the time and effort that data labeling takes.
-Recent efforts on large language models (LLMs, \eg, GPT-3, ChatGPT) show promising performance on zero-shot settings, thus inspiring us to explore prompt-based methods.
-In this work, we ask whether strong IE models can be constructed by directly prompting LLMs.
-Specifically, we transform the zero-shot IE task into a multi-turn question-answering problem with a two-stage framework (ChatIE).
+Zero-shot Information Extraction (IE) aims to build IE systems from the unannotated text.
+This is a challenging task as it involves little human intervention, but it is also worthwhile, as zero-shot IE reduces the time and effort needed for data labeling.
+Recent research on Large Language Models (LLMs), such as GPT-3 and ChatGPT, has shown promising performance on zero-shot settings.
+This has inspired us to explore prompt-based methods.
+In this work, we are the first to quantitatively explore whether strong IE models can be constructed by directly prompting LLMs.
+Specifically, we transform the zero-shot IE task into a multi-turn question-answering problem with a two-stage framework (namely, ChatIE).
 With the power of ChatGPT, we extensively evaluate our framework on three IE tasks: entity-relation triple extract, named entity recognition, and event extraction.
 Empirical results on six datasets across two languages show that ChatIE achieves impressive performance and even surpasses some full-shot models on several datasets (\eg, NYT11-HRL).
-We believe that our work could shed light on building IE models with limited resources. \footnote{\url{https://github.com/cocacola-lab/ChatIE}}
+We believe that our work could shed light on building IE models with limited resources.